Search on to find corruption, kickbacks evidence against Sharifs

 ISLAMABAD: Even after one year of its rule, the PTI government is still exploring government files to find some concrete cases of corruption, kickbacks and commissions particularly against Sharifs at the Centre and in Punjab.

-According to a recent Punjab chief minister’s “Top Priority” directive, dated Aug 2, all provincial departments were directed to provide by Aug 9, 2019 information on audit objections and irregularities pointed out from 2008-2018 -- the period when Shahbaz Sharif was chief executive of the province.
-Through the CM directive, the chairman P&D Board; the senior member, Board of Revenue; and all administrative secretaries to the government of Punjab were directed that following information regarding irregularities may be provided:
+According to a recent Punjab chief minister’s “Top Priority” directive, dated Aug 2, all provincial departments were directed to provide by Aug 9, 2019 information regarding audit objections and irregularities pointed out from 2008-2018 -- the period when Shahbaz Sharif was chief executive of the province.

 i) Irregularities in departments pointed out but yet to be finalised and being defended by department at various fora for the financial years 2008 to 2018.